Kazhuu/wsl-compile-commands-converter/README.md

 using `wslpath` tool and output `compile_commands.json` file with corrected paths.

+## Requirements

+Tested on WSL installed Ubuntu.
+Tested and developed with Python 3.6.
+Hopefully works with later versions too.
+PR's are welcome if issues are found.

 ## How To Use

-Make CMake output `compile_commands.json` file by providing flag `-DCMAKE_EXPORT_COMPILE_COMMANDS=1` on command line or edit CMakeLists.txt to contain line `set(CMAKE_EXPORT_COMPILE_COMMANDS ON)`.
+Make Windows installed CMake output `compile_commands.json` file by providing flag `-DCMAKE_EXPORT_COMPILE_COMMANDS=1` on command line or edit CMakeLists.txt to contain line `set(CMAKE_EXPORT_COMPILE_COMMANDS ON)`.
 After that CMake will output file in somewhere in it's subdirectories in the build folder.

-After this symlink this project's `convert.py` file to your project root where you want to use it or hard code the path to it when calling Python.
-It's important to know that script will write compile_commands.json to current directory where script is executed.
+After this on WSL side symlink this project's `convert.py` file to your project root where you want to use it or hard code the path to it when calling Python.
+It's important to know that script will write `compile_commands.json` to current directory where script is executed and script need to be executed on WSL side.
 So make sure you execute it on your project root directory.
 Invoke conversion with following:
 ```
 python convert.py path-to-build-folder/compile_commands.json
 ```